 - Verbal abuse - behaviours such as name calling and what Women’s Aid describes as “destructive criticism”.

 It’s also important to stress that domestic abuse isn’t limited to any gender, age, ethnicity or any other demographic group.

 Anyone can be a victim of domestic abuse and that’s why it’s so important that clear and transparent access to justice is available.

-Our family department can help you apply for either of these Court Orders:
+Our Family Solicitors can help you apply for Court Orders: